- Contribute to the development of the first interactive smartphone asthma action plan app for the NHS

 - have another chronic respiratory disease e.g. COPD

 - have a cardiovascular problem e.g. high blood pressure

 - are injured or if you have any conditions that limit mobility.

 - if you have been hospitalised due to your asthma in the last 6 months

 - are currently taking oral corticosteroid medication

 Who is conducting the research?: Dr. John Dickinson from the School of Sport and Exercise Sciences, University of Kent is leading the research study.
 Dr Dickson is a leading expert on asthma and exercise.

 Who has reviewed the study?: This study is funded by an Asthma UK Innovation Grant.
 The research project has been ethically approved by the University of Kent Science Faculty Ethics Committee.

-Expenses: You will get a free respiratory assessment, a free volitional exhaustion test (also known as aVO2 max test) which will determine what your peak level of exertion is.
+Expenses: You will get a free respiratory assessment and a free fitness test (also known as aVO2 max test).
 You will also discover whether wearing a mask whilst exercising in the cold may be beneficial for you.
-To compensate you for your time we will also offer you £150 on completion of all trials, and you will be reimbursed your travel expenses.
+To compensate you for your time we will also offer you £150 on completion of all trials (£50 for phase one and £100 for Phase 2).